Bears vs. Bluejays: Second Round Betting Trends, Record ATS, Home/Road Splits

 |145.4

-- Baylor has a 6-4 record against the spread while finishing 6-4 overall in its past 10 contests.
+- Baylor has gone 6-4 in its past 10 contests, with a 6-4 record against the spread during that span.

+- The Bears have hit the over in five of their last 10 outings.

+- Creighton has gone 6-4 over its last 10 contests, with a 5-5 record against the spread in that span.

-- In their past 10 contests, the Bears have gone over the total five times.
+- Five of the Bluejays' last 10 games have gone over the total.

 - The 77.1 points per game the Bears record are 8.8 more points than the Bluejays give up (68.3).